How to Feed Baby Solids

 One of the most debated topics in the parenting world is how to feed your child.

 I usually sit back and watch these, because they can get intense!
-And really, how and what I feed my child isn’t really anyone else’s business to judge!
+And really, most of these fights seem to happen amongst complete strangers…which is silly.

 Choose your Method